golf1052/Twixel/README.md

 Twixel
 ======

-A C# library for Twitch.TV
+An unofficial C# library for Twitch.TV